ahmadbintariq4u/responsive_soul/README.md

-A list of reusable responsive widgets and utilities methods for your widgets.
+A list of reusable responsive and themes widgets and utilities methods for your app.

 <!-- ## Features -->